mateusz7812/dbapi/README.md

 # modular_server
 It is project of modular server, which allow on fast and easy adding new action options.

-The project currently is written in Python, but there will be more languages.
+The project is written in Python.

 The file "Main" organises all classes of the project.
 Requests are taking by http protocol, it results from that currently is only one "Taker" class - httpTaker.